pnp/PnP-Tools/Solutions/SharePoint.AccessApp.Scanner/README.md

 ```

 ## I don't want to use search to find the sites...what other options are there?
-In case you're concerned about the missing sites because they're not indexed you can always run the tool via site enumeration by specifying the -q parameter.
+In case you're concerned about the missing sites because they're not indexed you can always run the tool via site enumeration by specifying the **-q parameter**.

 ```console